Multimedia

 Continues the creation and development of immersive technology using alternative user interfaces such as augmented reality (AR) and virtual reality (VR).
 Covers immersive and motion-tracking technology for use with AR/VR experiences.
 Examines common implementations, design trends, and industry standard software used in AR/VR content creation.
 Prerequisite: MM 248, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

-Explores the connection between creative and technical skills required to develop digital multimedia projects.
-Covers planning, producing and implementation of interactive projects using industry standard software.
+Produces a culminating multimedia project related to professional interests that demonstrates the skills of multimedia production.
+Covers planning, researching, pitching, and creating a project that meets industry and accessible standards.
 Prerequisites: MM 230, MM 235 and (MM 270 or MM 259) or instructor permission.
 Audit available.

 MM 253.
 Intermediate Modeling and Texturing.
 3 Credits.

-Continues developing skills to produce 3D models through hands-on exercise and assignments.
-Explores relevant modeling toolsets, advanced modeling theory, and a variety of modeling approaches and theory.
-Includes intermediate rendering techniques.
-Prerequisites: MM 232, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Continues developing skills to produce 3D models.
+Explores relevant modeling tool-sets and intermediate modeling theory.
+Includes intermediate texturing and rendering techniques.
+Prerequisites: MM 232, (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 254.
 Character Rigging and Animation.
 3 Credits.

-Explores 3D character rigging and animation using industry standard 3D rigging and animation software.
-Covers the creation of a professional bipedal character rig, character animation and lip-syncing facial animation.
-Prerequisites: MM 232, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Presents advanced 3D character rigging and animation techniques.
+Covers the creation of a professional bipedal character armature and body and facial animations.
+Prerequisites: MM 232, MM 233 or instructor permission.
 Audit available.

 MM 256.
 Graphics for Multimedia II.
 4 Credits.